OmerShubi/Mask-Detection-and-Proper-Wear/README.md

 before submission -
 - save & load model from google drive
 - check env creation and running
-- README
 - read project def
 - public git
 - Hide code cells and export report to html
-2. make repo public
-3. delete unwanted files from repo and save pretrained model, scalers and such
+- delete unwanted files from repo and server
-4. recreate env and test model

 python code for mask detection and for classifying proper wear.